 - Lua – This parser is defined using the Lua scripting language for extending the existing application protocol support of the Decoder.

 - enVision – This application parser supports the Log Decoder and is configured to generate metadata by scanning log files.

 - Snort® – This parser supports the payload detection capabilities of Snort IDS rules.
 Snort rules and configuration are added to the parsers/snort directory for Investigation and Decoder (see Snort Parsers).

 In the Services Config view > Parsers tab, you can view deployed parsers on a Decoder, upload parsers, and delete deployed parsers.
 The user interface includes an Indicator if the parser originated from Live Services, installed through NetWitness Platform, or uploaded manually.
 Parsers can be added and removed while a Decoder is running without affecting capture.

 In addition, you can download parsers using NetWitness Platform Live Services.

 NetWitness Platform uses feeds to create metadata based on externally defined metadata values.
 A feed is a list of data that is compared to sessions as they are captured or processed.
 For each match, additional metadata is created.
 This data could identify and classify malicious IPs or incorporate additional information such as department and location based on internal network assignments.
-Some examples of feeds include threat feeds to identify BOTNets, DHCP mappings, or even active directory information such as physical location or logical department.
+Some examples of feeds include threat feeds to identify BOTNets, DHCP mappings, or even Active Directory (AD) information such as physical location or logical department.

 You can use the Live module in NetWitness Platform to obtain feeds from outside sources.
 "Live Content in NetWitness Platform" in the Live Services Management Guide provides an overview of the Live content management tool.